676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 right after this flood passes, there's a lot of good land up for grabs and sale.

-And you you can move in and you can get some really good deals right okay that just seems I don't okay
+And you can move in and you can get some really good deals.
+Right.

-so so there was a telegram sent by Emma Ehrenfeld if you remember in episode one she finally sent the telegram but the operator in Mineral Point never got it I mean he was forced to leave his tower he said the first warning he received was seeing people floating by in their houses which is a bad
+So there was a telegram sent by Emma Ehrenfeld, if you remember, in episode one.
+She finally sent the telegram, but the operator in Mineral Point never got it.

-what time is it it's the middle of the night right no no it's it's like it's like early afternoon right now it's like maybe three two three something like that
+yep because it kind of lets you you go oh okay yeah then there's something bad this there might be a flood yeah uh you're keyed into it at that point um what time is it it's the middle of the night right no no it's it's like it's like early afternoon right now it's like uh maybe three two three something like that

 um